 Best Things to Do in Rome

-Plan your time wisely because there is more to see in the Historic Center of Rome than just the historic churches, monuments, and sites.
+Plan your time wisely because there is more to see and do in Rome than just the historic churches, monuments, and sites.
 No trip to Italy is complete without diving into the best food in the city (perhaps even taking a cooking class), and seeing many of the other major monuments that comprise beautiful Roma that fall outside of the UNESCO site.
 Here are a few of our favorite other things to do in Rome that you should plan into any trip itinerary.

 - Visit the Trevi Fountain!
 No trip to Rome is complete without throwing a coin into Baroque beauty of the Trevi Fountain.
 Sure, you’ll be standing next to 1,000 other travelers, but it’s worth visiting nonetheless.